By Ben Jealous

 Ben Jealous serves as president of People For the American Way and Professor of the Practice at the University of Pennsylvania.
 A New York Times best-selling author, his next book “Never Forget Our People Were Always Free” will be published by Harper Collins in December 2022.

-The post COMMENTARY: New Book Examines Life of George Floyd in Context of Racism, Oppression in U.S. first appeared on Post News Group.
+The post COMMENTARY: Pay Attention — Roe v.
+Wade and the Far Right’s Extreme Plans first appeared on Post News Group.
 This article originally appeared in Post News Group.